 - It is used to treat low mood (depression).

-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- If you have had a recent heart attack.
+- If your child has had a recent heart attack.

-- If you are taking any of these drugs: Linezolid or methylene blue.
+- If your child is taking any of these drugs: Linezolid or methylene blue.

-- To lower the chance of feeling dizzy or passing out, rise slowly over a few minutes when sitting or lying down.
-Be careful climbing stairs.
+- To lower the chance of feeling dizzy or passing out, have your child rise slowly if your child has been sitting or lying down.
+Have your child be careful going up and down stairs.

-- Do not stop taking this drug all of a sudden without calling your doctor.
-You may have a greater risk of side effects.
-If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.
+- Do not stop giving this drug to your child all of a sudden without calling the doctor.
+Your child may have a greater risk of side effects.
+If your child needs to stop this drug, you will want to slowly stop it as told by the doctor.

-- If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.
+- If your child has high blood sugar (diabetes), you will need to watch his/her blood sugar closely.

 - It may take several weeks to see the full effects.

-- You may get sunburned more easily.
-Avoid sun, sunlamps, and tanning beds.
-Use sunscreen and wear clothing and eyewear that protects you from the sun.
+- Your child may get sunburned more easily.
+Avoid lots of sun, sunlamps, and tanning beds.
+Use sunscreen and dress your child in clothing and eyewear that protects him/her from the sun.

-- Be careful in hot weather or while being active.
-Drink lots of fluids to stop fluid loss.
+- Have your child be careful in hot weather or while your child is being active.
+Have your child drink lots of fluids to stop fluid loss.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Yellow skin or eyes.

-- Chest pain or pressure or a fast heartbeat.
+- Chest pain or pressure.